SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter3/Day4.md

 #### QUESTION 1:
 Explain, in your own words, the 2 things resource interfaces can be used for (we went over both in today's content)
 #### ANSWER:
+The 2 things interfaces can be used for are:
+1. Restricting access to some contents of a resource/struct
+2. Specifies the requirement that must be included in the resource that implement the interface

  <hr>